safespring/docs/content/backup/quickstart-guide.md

 Fillout the form like, Platform, preferred backup server, Domain, Client Option set and contact details (e.g. Server owner E-Mail or Support Email).

+The Client Option Set defaults to Dedup_and_Compression to allow but not force the client to attempt to use deduplication and compression before sending data over to the server in order to reduce transfer time and amount.
+Other options include Force_Encrypt which will unconditionally make the client locally encrypt all data before transfer with a key you need to enter once.
+These two options are mutually exclusive.
+There is a None option which sets no client options from server-side.

 ![Consumption Unit New Node](images/baas-portal-consumption-unit-node.png)

 We are recommending that you let "Data-source" be empty to let us randomize the nodename.